TitisBuyutKusumo/gm-opening-books/README.md

 Not an error.
 Three reasons: Magnus plays far less online (9k vs 68k games), his repertoire is narrow (main-line 1.e4/1.d4 with heavy transpositional overlap into the same positions), and the 60-ply cap trims middlegame tails.
 Small means dense, not broken.

+## Playing style

+**magnus.bin — the model student.** White plays 1.e4 (49%) and 1.d4 (32%),
+nothing exotic.
+Against 1.e4: Sicilian (37%) and 1...e5 (25%).
+Against 1.d4:
+1...Nf6 (55%) and 1...d5 (27%).
+Expect Ruy Lopez, Berlin, Catalan, Sveshnikov —
+sound main lines, no surprises.
+(There are a few bullet jokes buried deep in the file, like 1.Na3, but you will basically never see them.)
+Pick this one for solid openings, engine tournaments, or studying correct theory.

+**hikaru.bin — the menace.** White mixes 1.e4 (43%) and 1.d4 (23%) with 1.b3
+Larsen (13%).
+As Black he answers 1.e4 with 1...e5 and the Modern 1...g6 (21%),
+and meets 1.d4 with 1...Nf6 or the Modern 1...g6 (34%).
+Weird from move 2,
+every game a different fight — and yes, the Bongcloud is in there (0.3%, about 1 in 300 games).
+Pick this one for bullet against humans and maximum chaos.

+Head-to-head both score the same (47.3% vs 47.5% over 1000 games each), so the choice is purely about flavor, not strength.

 ## How to use

 Standard polyglot `.bin` — anything that reads polyglot books works: Komodo, Rodent, Arena, Banksia Gui, CuteChess, Scid vs. PC, Lucas Chess, DroidFish on Android (copy into the `DroidFish/book` folder), or Stockfish via the PolyGlot adapter.
 Outside the book, your engine thinks on its own as usual.